 - 1 – 2 pounds medium/large shrimp Fresh or frozen (but defrosted) is fine!

-- 2 + 1/2 teaspoon Tony Chachere’s Creole Seasoning Use 1/2 teaspoon to preseason the shrimp, then use the rest as you cook.
-You can buy Tony's on Amazon!
+- 2 + ½ teaspoon Tony Chachere’s Creole Seasoning Use 1/2 teaspoon to preseason the shrimp, then use the rest as you cook.

 - 3 tablespoons butter Ghee works really well also!